salesforcecli/training-lab-plugin/README.md

-# Training Lab: Salesforce CLI Plugin Workshop
+# Training Lab: Salesforce CLI Plugins

-This repository provides the Training Lab sample code for the Salesforce CLI Plugin workshop.
+This Training Lab demonstrates how to build a simple Salesforce CLI plugin.

-The project contains a simple example of a Salesforce CLI plugin that does three things.
+The sample code provided will help you build a working example of a Salesforce CLI plugin that does three things.

 1. Creates a "hello world" CLI command: `sf hello world`.
 2. Creates a CLI hook that runs before any `sf` command is executed.